Documentation Index

 Properties in CSV Import

-During the import, you can map any CSV column to a custom property using the field mapping dropdown.
-You can even create a new property directly from the import wizard if the column doesn’t match any existing property.
+During import, you can map any CSV column to an existing custom property or create a new one directly in the wizard.

 System Properties vs. Custom Properties